 Additionally, guests of the Skyliner Resorts (Riviera, Caribbean Beach, Pop Century, and Art of Animation) can take the Skyliner to either Hollywood Studios or Epcot’s International Gateway (International Gateway will be closest) and walk over to the Boardwalk.

-If you are staying at one of the Epcot Resorts, like Beach Club, Yacht Club, or the Walt Disney World Swan and Dolphin Resort can walk over to the Boardwalk.
+If you are staying at one of the Epcot Resorts, like Beach Club, Yacht Club, or the Swan and Dolphin, you can walk over to the Boardwalk.

 Okay, so if you’re traveling to Disney Springs, that’s an entirely different ballgame.
 Every Disney Resort hotel offers direct bus transportation to and from Disney Springs.

 However, if you leave a theme park to get to Disney Springs, you will want to check out our Disney Springs transportation guide.
 This guide will help you with different routes to get to Disney Springs and around the venue if you don’t want to walk the entire thing.